 |Field||Definition||Example Value from Screenshot|

-The total value of all previous orders an individual has made.
+The total value of all previous orders an individual has made, taking into account any refunds and returns.
 The total number of orders is displayed below this value.

 A prediction of how much money a particular customer will spend in the next year.
 The total number of predicted orders is displayed below this value.

 The tick with a diamond represents the next expected order date for a customer.
-In the example screenshot below, this customer is expected to make a order on April 24th, 2019.
+In the example below, this customer is expected to place an order on November 26th, 2019.

-Klaviyo automatically builds a CLV model using your company’s data and retrains the model at least once a week.
-For more details on how we calculate this model, check out the section on learning more below.
+Klaviyo automatically builds a Customer Lifetime Value (CLV) model using your company’s data and retrains the model at least once a week.

-While no one can predict the future with absolute certainty, predictive analytics are a powerful tool for optimizing marketing spending and personalizing customer communication.
+While no one can predict the future with absolute certainty, Klaviyo's predictive analytics features are powerful tools for optimizing marketing spending and personalizing customer communication.
 However, predictions work best when averaged over many customers and are not expected to be exact for any single individual.
-While some individuals will spend more than their predicted CLV and some will spend less, as a whole they will average each other out.
+While some individuals will spend more than their predicted CLV and some will spend less, as a whole, they will average each other out.

-This prediction takes into account the specific customer’s order behavior and the order behavior of all your customers.
+Expected Date of Next Order takes into account the specific customer’s order behavior and the order behavior of all of your customers.
 If the customer’s orders exhibit a pattern, Klaviyo recognizes this pattern and will make a prediction based on it.
 If the customer’s orders don’t exhibit a pattern or if we don’t have enough data on the customer, Klaviyo will make a reasonable prediction based on how your other customers behave.
 Below are a few examples.